frame-lang/frame_transpiler/docs/source/intermediate_frame/hsm.rst

 in the diagram can go up dramatically for shared transitions.

-To address this situation, Hierarchical State Machines (HSMs) were invented by Dr David Harel in his
+To address this situation, Hierarchical State Machines (HSMs) were invented by Dr. David Harel in his
 1987 paper on Statecharts.
 Statechart notation is used in both UML software modeling and the SYSML systems modeling languages as the standard flavor of state machine visual languages.